ChrisBuilds/terminaltexteffects/README.md

       --final-gradient-direction (diagonal, horizontal, vertical, center)
                             Direction of the final gradient. (default: Direction.HORIZONTAL) --launch-delay (int >= 0)
-                            Number of animation steps to wait between launching each firework shell. +/- 0-50 percent randomness is applied to this value. (default: 60)
+                            Number of frames to wait between launching each firework shell. +/- 0-50 percent randomness is applied to this value. (default: 60)
       --explode-distance (0 <= float(n) <= 1)
                             Maximum distance from the firework shell origin to the explode waypoint as a percentage of the total output area width. (default: 0.1)